A brief history of tool watches

 How does Superluminova work?

 Superluminova luminous pigments are strontium aluminate based, manufactured without using radioactive materials, and are phosphorescent, which means they can store energy and release it as visible light without needing to be heated.
 Superluminova’s luminous quality is based on the principle of phosphorescence: following exposure to shortwave light, light is emitted over time.
 And what physics are involved?
 Activated by light, the atoms begin to oscillate between two energy states.
 When transitioning from the high to the low state, they emit energy in the form of light.
-The duration of a tool watch’s afterglow will depend on how long it was exposed to light and how many light-absorbing crystals are present—the more generously Superluminova is applied, the more intense it will continue to glow.
+The duration of a tool watch’s afterglow will depend on how long it was exposed to light and how many light-absorbing crystals are present—the more generously Superluminova is applied, the more intense it will glow.

 How is Superluminova applied to NOMOS watches?